taeyang0505/Pneumonia-Classification-Project/README.md

 │── README.md                  # Project documentation
 ```

-This project demonstrates the application of deep learning in medical imaging and serves as a portfolio piece showcasing expertise in data science, AI, and healthcare analytics.
+This project demonstrates the application of deep learning in medical imaging and serves as a portfolio that demonstrates exploration in the fields of data science, AI, and medical analytics.